Showcasing rare and precious collectables of Queen Elizebeth II and her coronation ceremony dated as early as 1953, this is something you cannot miss.

 Reason: These patients have received transplants overseas.

 Three or four liver transplant patients also go off the list every year for the same reason, the Ministry of Health said.
+These people do it despite the very real risks involved in getting a transplant overseas.

 But Mr Lim, 33, said he was desperate.
 “I couldn’t work or live a normal life,” he said.